 Delivery style: Interactive face to face training.

-Pre course requirements: Stepping inside dementia or equivalent previous dementia knowledge and/or experience.
+Pre course requirements: Attend Dementia awareness training or equivalent previous dementia knowledge and/or experience.

 Delegate numbers: This course is for between 8-16 delegates.
 An extra charge will apply for additional delegates up to a maximum of 20.

 Our training is flexible and cost-effective - we do not charge VAT.
 We run training in your workplace and offer bespoke consultancy.

 To book a course or for more info, please contact the Training and Consultancy team on 01904 929 464 or email [email protected].
 Alternatively, please make an online enquiry and we'll get back to you.